-The Gurbani indicates that each Jeeva’s life (each individual life) in itself is a game (“ਖੇਲ” =Khel, “ਖੇਡ” = Khed…).
+The Gurbani indicates that each Jeeva’s life (each individual life) in itself is a game (‘ਖੇਲ’ =Khel, ‘ਖੇਡ’ = Khed…).

 Also called Bikaars (the wicked impulsive mental and material tendencies…), these players of the contending or the opposing teams are fierce fighters.
 They are the formidable soldiers of the false ego-sense (Haumai, Mayaic-Budhi…), Maya…

 The playground of these contending teams or forces is the human life.
-In this playground, the game is waged between the players (or soldiers) of the Soul’s Pure Nature (Pure Giaan, Virtues-ਗੁਣ…) and the uncontrolled activities of the ignoble or wisdom-blind ego-mind.
+In this playground, the game is waged between the players (or soldiers) of the mind’s Jot Saroop or True Nature (Pure Giaan, Virtues-ਗੁਣ…) and uncontrolled activities of the ignoble or wisdom-blind ego-mind.

-- ਜਨ ਨਾਨਕ ਗੁਰਮੁਖਿ ਜੋ ਨਰੁ ਖੇਲੈ ਸੋ ਜਿਣਿ ਬਾਜੀ ਘਰਿ ਆਇਆ ॥੪॥੧॥੧੯॥: O servant Nanak!
-That person who by becoming the Gurmukh plays this game (of life) wins this game (of life – ਮਨੁਖਾ ਜਨਮ ਸਫਲ ਕਰਕੇ), and returns to his True Home (within: Eternal dwelling, “ਨਿਹਚਲੁ ਗੋਵਿਦ ਧਾਮ”…). ||4||1||19|| (sggs 1185).
+- ਜਨ ਨਾਨਕ ਗੁਰਮੁਖਿ ਜੋ ਨਰੁ ਖੇਲੈ ਸੋ ਜਿਣਿ ਬਾਜੀ ਘਰਿ ਆਇਆ ॥੪॥੧॥੧੯॥: O Jan Nanak!
+That person who by becoming the Gurmukh plays this game (of life) wins this game (of life – ਮਨੁਖਾ ਜਨਮ ਸਫਲ ਕਰਕੇ), and returns to his True Home within. ||4||1||19|| (sggs 1185).

-The function of Bikaars or Maya’s mighty soldiers is to cover the mind-mirror by placing the “dust” of material contamination on it.
-As this “dust” thickens, the effulgence of the Divine Light within dims.
+The function of Bikaars or Maya’s mighty soldiers is to cover the mind-mirror by placing the ‘dust‘ or ‘filth’ of material contamination on it.
+As this ‘dust’ thickens, the effulgence of the Divine Light within dims.

 - ਮਨਿ ਮੈਲੈ ਭਗਤਿ ਨ ਹੋਵਈ ਨਾਮੁ ਨ ਪਾਇਆ ਜਾਇ ॥: With a filthy mind (filth of Haumai…), Bhagti cannot be performed, and the Naam cannot be obtained (sggs 39).

-But, as the Gurbani alerts us, it is a “difficult game” to play.
-It’s like chewing steel-balls with teeth of wax!
+To play this game is like chewing steel-balls with teeth of wax!
 Only a Gurmukh can walk on this razor’s edge!
-The Gurbani says that a Gurmukh who assiduously tries to win this game is very “rare” (i.e., one amongst millions-”ਕੋਟਨ ਮੈ ਨਾਨਕ ਕੋਊ”).
+The Gurbani says that a Gurmukh who assiduously tries to win this game is very ‘rare‘ (i.e., one amongst millions-‘ਕੋਟਨ ਮੈ ਨਾਨਕ ਕੋਊ’).

-- ਜਨ ਨਾਨਕ ਇਹੁ ਖੇਲੁ ਕਠਨੁ ਹੈ ਕਿਨਹੂੰ ਗੁਰਮੁਖਿ ਜਾਨਾ ॥੨॥੧॥: O “Jan” Nanak!
+- ਜਨ ਨਾਨਕ ਇਹੁ ਖੇਲੁ ਕਠਨੁ ਹੈ ਕਿਨਹੂੰ ਗੁਰਮੁਖਿ ਜਾਨਾ ॥੨॥੧॥: O ‘Jan’ Nanak!
 This is such a difficult game; only a rare Gurmukh understands it! ||2||1|| (sggs 219).